Doe (1782 ship): Career

-1st enslaving voyage (1783): Captain Thomas Sutton sailed from Liverpool on 1 March 1783.
+1st voyage transporting enslaved people (1783): Captain Thomas Sutton sailed from Liverpool on 1 March 1783.
 He acquired captives at New Calabar and delivered them to Antigua in August.
 Doe sailed from Antigua on 1 September and arrived at Liverpool on 29 October.
 She had left Liverpool with 31 crew members and had suffered five crew deaths on her voyage.

-2nd enslaving voyage (1784–1785): Captain Sutton sailed from Liverpool on 7 March 1784.
+2nd voyage transporting enslaved people (1784–1785): Captain Sutton sailed from Liverpool on 7 March 1784.
 He acquired captives at Iles de Los.
 Doe arrived at Charleston on 8 September with 350 captives.
 She arrived back at Liverpool on 11 January 1785.

 On the way from Charleston back to Leverpool, Doe, Sutton, master, rescued the crew of Friendship, Hale, master, which had foundered.
 Friendship too had been on her way from Charleston to Leverpool.